fpereiro/gotoB/readme.md

  `B.mount` will execute the `vfun` passing no parameters to it.
 This function must return either a lith or a lithbag.
 If the function doesn't return a valid lith or lithbag, `B.mount` will report an error and return `false`.

-The HTML generated will be placed at the *top* of the target.
+The HTML generated will be placed at the *bottom* of the target.
 In the example above, the `<body>` will look like this:

 ```html
 <body>